-Violence plays role in shorter US life expectancy (Update 3)January 9th, 2013 by Associated Press in Health /
+Violence plays role in shorter US life expectancy (Update 3)January 9, 2013 by Associated Press in Medicine & Health / Health

 The United States suffers far more violent deaths than any other wealthy nation, due in part to the widespread possession of firearms and the practice of storing them at home in a place that is often unlocked, according to a report released amid a fierce debate over gun control in the country.